Basics:

 How it works

-Cuddlers are expected to attend occasional “cuddle party workshops,” that also cost money, and the site will encourage you to “get certified,” at an additional cost of $250.
+When we first reviewed this site, we were told that Cuddlers were also expected to attend occasional “cuddle party workshops,” that also cost money, and the site encourages cuddlers to “get certified,” at an additional cost.

-Roughly $200 in fees are charged before you can even register for work; and there is no guarantee that you’ll get work even if you take more training sessions.
-And, for this, you get a job that puts you in an intimate situation alone with a stranger.
+There’s no guarantee that you’ll get work once you register.
+And, if you do get work, that work puts you in an intimate situation alone with a stranger.

 Recommendations